 The laser moves through your top skin layer without breaking your skin or causing damage.
 The laser hits the tattoo pigment, causing it to shatter into countless tiny particles.
 Because the laser moves so quickly, sending many pulses per second, it also causes a kind of shock wave that shatters the ink more effectively.

 Your body flushes the ink out naturally over the weeks and months ahead.
-It's a gradual process, so you'll see the ink fading slowly as your body eliminates more and more of the tattoo.
+It's a gradual process, so you'll see the ink fading slowly as your body erases more and more of the tattoo.

 The Nd:YAG laser can treat nearly any color, including even the most challenging ones like purple and yellow.
-While black is the easiest color to remove, the Nd:YAG laser can tackle even your multicolor tattoos successfully.
+While black is the easiest color to erase, the Nd:YAG laser can tackle even your multicolor tattoos successfully.

 It's important that you stay out of the sun and avoid tanning beds before your laser tattoo removal.
 Don't shave or wax the tattoo area.